-At EPIC we are committed to walking the talk.
+At EPIC Assist we are committed to walking the talk.
 Our passion is helping people with disability find and maintain sustainable work which will add value to their lives and make them proud.

 We know the importance of ensuring our workforce represents the community we serve.
 EPIC staff have a diverse range of skills, backgrounds and perspectives represented at all levels of the organisation.

-EPIC is proud to be the first organisation in Australia to achieve Disability Confident Recruiter status, and we believe everyone should have the opportunity to reach their potential.
+We believe everyone should have the opportunity to reach their potential.

 Diversity and inclusion within EPIC

 EPIC employs hundreds of staff across across our footprint, and we always lead by example with our hiring practices.
 We aim to exceed the industry standards of diversity and inclusion to demonstrate that diversity is good for everyone.

 How does EPIC measure up?

 According to the Australian Bureau of Statistics (2012), approximately 9.3% of Australian workers have a disability.
 In the health care and social assistance sector, that number rises to 12.3%.
 With one in three employees with a lived experience of disability, EPIC is proud to be levelling the playing field for people with disability.

 EPIC is also proud that the number of women working within our team is 20 percentage points higher than the national average: 67% compared with 47.2%.

 Diversity and inclusion empowers us to be innovative, access the best talent, and deliver thoughtful solutions for our customers.
 All of us at EPIC, from the board room to the front line, benefit from the different perspectives, life experiences, knowledge, and skills that come from diversity.